sbstnc/openmenu/README.md

     make
     ```

-## Compiling in Dev Container without Dev Container
+## Compiling in Docker Container without VSCode Dev Container

 1. Follow the instructions in [**Building the Dev Container Image Locally**](#building-the-dev-container-image-locally) up to
     step 4